BobRandomNumber/ComfyUI-QoL-Pack/README.md

 ## Installation

 1. Navigate to your ComfyUI `custom_nodes` directory.

     ```bash
     cd ComfyUI/custom_nodes/
     ```
-2. Clone this repository into the `custom_nodes` folder.
+3. Clone this repository into the `custom_nodes` folder.

     ```bash
     git clone https://github.com/BobRandomNumber/ComfyUI-QoL-Pack.git
     ```
-3. Restart ComfyUI.
+5. Restart ComfyUI.

 ## ⚠️ Important: Conflicts

 This package contains modified versions of scripts found in `ComfyUI-Custom-Scripts` by `pysssss`.

-**You should not have this pack and the original `ComfyUI-Custom-Scripts` by `pysssss` installed at the same time**, as they will conflict and cause issues with your menus.
+**You should not have this pack and the original `ComfyUI-Custom-Scripts` by `pysssss` installed at the same time**, as they may conflict and cause issues with your menus.

 Please choose one pack or the other.
 This `QoL-Pack` was created to provide a stable, minimal, and bug-fixed alternative.